freegroup/kube-highavailability/README.md

  - One Cluster
  - Multi tenants each in its own namespace
  - **multiple availability zones**
- - each pod of a Deployment/DtatefulSet running in a different zone
+ - each pod of a Deployment/StatefulSet running in a different zone

 ![Screen](/images/overview.png?raw=true "overview")

 ## Setup
-To use multiple AZ we need to setup a cluster with a customized shoot YAML  and add the AWS availability zones and notwork segments by hand.
+To use multiple AZ we need to setup a cluster with a customized shoot YAML  and add the AWS availability zones and network segments by hand.
 But don't worry - there's no magic behind it

 ### Get a kubeconfig.yaml for a technical user
 Fist of all we need a kubeconfig.yaml to access the gardener via `kubectl`.
 I assume you already know how to use